seqweb/.github/profile/README.md

 - Along the _content type_ dimension both Wikipedia and the OEIS present rich web pages of interlinked documents intended for human consumption.
 In contrast, both DBPedia and Seqweb implement machine-readable knowledge graphs.

-This framing is easily visualied by laying out the analogy as a 2-by-2 matrix.
+This framing is easily visualized by laying out the analogy as a 2-by-2 matrix.

 <!--
                    General Info    Sequences